-- 2 In the Correlation panel, click any rule that you want to test, then click v. - 3 Click Test Rule. - 4 Specify the time frame during which you want to test the rule. - 5 (Optional) Click 🔦 to filter events that the rule should process. - 6 Click Test Rule.
+- 1 Log in to the Sentinel Main or SSDM Main interface. - 2 In the navigation panel, click Correlation. - 3 In the Correlation panel, click any rule that you want to test, then click /. - 4 Click Test Rule. - 5 Specify the time frame during which you want to test the rule. - 6 (Optional) Click 🗣 to filter events that the rule should process. - 7 Click Test Rule.